storacha/specs/w3-access.md

 }
 ```

-When Alice runs `w3up` program on her other device, and logs in to her account, program invokes [access authorize] capability to get access on this device.
+When Alice runs the `w3up` program on her other device, and logs in to her account, the program invokes an [access authorize] capability to get access on this device.

 ```json
 {